 7.1.4.
 Direction indicator status detection area

 The manufacturer shall declare the area, if any, within the PVPA in which the system is able to assess the status of other vehicle’s direction indicators.
-This shall account for the different direction indicator positions of vehicles which are normally operated in the PVPA in the system’s countries of operation.
+This shall account for the different direction indicator positions of on vehicles which are normally operated in the PVPA in the system’s countries of operation.

 The Technical Service shall verify this area during the relevant test in Annex 5.

+Paragraph 7.1.6., amended to read:

 7.1.6.
-The vehicle manufacturer shall provide evidence that the effects of wear and ageing do not reduce the performance of the sensing system below the minimum required specified in paragraph 7.1. over the lifetime of the system.
+The vehicle manufacturer shall provide evidence that the effects of wear and ageing do not reduce the performance of the sensing system below the minimum required value values specified in paragraph 7.1. over the lifetime of the system.

 Paragraph 7.1.7., amended to read: